ArinzeGit/QR-Code-Component-With-React-TS/README.md

 # QR code component with `React-TS`

-A simple, responsive QR code component built with React and TypeScript as part of the ['QR code component' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+A simple, responsive QR code component built with React and TypeScript.
 I did this project to practice building a fundamental component using React, focusing on responsive design and clean code, and to appreciate React's component-based architecture.
+I got the design from the ['QR code component' challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents